+Our main product, the chocolate bars are packaged in a paper envelope lined with plastic.
 A chocolate bar requires an air-tight, food-safe material that blocks light and does not dramatically increase the bar’s price to the customer.

 After much research and our own trials we found that most products which claim compostability do not actually break down.